LIN-Tianyuan/LeetCode/array/README.md

 ### 2. Search Insert Position(35)
 Given a sorted array of distinct integers and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.

+#### Idea
+Target value comes before all elements of the array Target value is equal to an element of the array
+The target value is inserted into the array
+Target value after all elements of the array

+#### Code
+Time complexity: O(log n)
+Space complexity: O(1)

+### 3. Find First and Last Position of Element in Sorted Array(34)

+Given an array of integers nums sorted in non-decreasing order, find the starting and ending position of a given target value.

+If target is not found in the array, return [-1, -1].